aliyun/terraform-provider-alicloud/website/docs/r/rds_account.html.markdown

 * `instance_id` - (Optional, ForceNew, Deprecated from v1.120.0) The attribute has been deprecated from 1.120.0 and using `db_instance_id` instead.
 * `name` - (Optional, ForceNew, Deprecated from v1.120.0) The attribute has been deprecated from 1.120.0 and using `account_name` instead.
 * `password` - (Optional, Sensitive, Deprecated from v1.120.0) The attribute has been deprecated from 1.120.0 and using `account_password` instead.
-* `type` - (Optional, Computed, ForceNew, Deprecated from v1.120.0) The attribute has been deprecated from 1.120.0 and using `account_type` instead.
+* `type` - (Optional, ForceNew, Deprecated from v1.120.0) The attribute has been deprecated from 1.120.0 and using `account_type` instead.

 -> **NOTE**: Only MySQL engine is supported resets permissions of the privileged account.
 * `reset_permission_flag` - (Optional, Available in v1.198.0+) Resets permissions flag of the privileged account.
 Default to `false`.
 Set it to `true` can resets permissions of the privileged account.